Frame Drum

 ZUSC001

-Shaman drums are of Native American origin, and born entirely from the religious-ritual life of the Indians.
-These drums are made from solid wooden bodies or frames which are covered with thick Buffalo or Elk skin.
-Thin stripes of skin or sinews hold the skins in the right position.
-The strikers are also handmade: a carved stick and soft leather used for the beater head.
-Sometimes they are decorated with pearls and coloured cords.
-Traditionally the drum is painted with ritual symbols like eagle, buffalo, kokopelli and others.
+Depending on their origins the drums differ in construction and appearance.
+A solid wooden frame is covered with a thick animal skin from either buffalo, elk, cow, deer or goat.
+Thin strips of skin or sinews hold the skins in the right position and give the necessary tension.
+The strikers are normally handmade too: a carved stick and soft leather used for the beater head.
+Sometimes they are decorated with pearls and colored cords.
+According to Native American tradition the drum is often painted with ritual symbols like eagle, buffalo, kokopelli and others.
+Shaman drums are available in different sizes and covered with one or double skin.
+Their magical sound is fascinating.

 |